 In April 2014, the FASB issued Accounting Standards Update (ASU) 2014-08, Presentation of Financial Statements (Topic 205) and Property, Plant, and Equipment (Topic 360): Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity.
 ASU 2014-08 revises the definition of a discontinued operation to a disposal, sale or held-for-sale component or group of components that represents a strategic shift that will have a major effect on an entity's operations and financial results.
 This pronouncement is effective in 2015, however, calendar year-end companies may early adopt during the first quarter of 2014.
 We have chosen to early adopt this pronouncement and it became effective for us in the first quarter of 2014.
-This pronouncement did not have a significant impact on our consolidated financial statements.
+This ASU requires prospective application and since our adoption, no additional real estate met the criteria for classification as discontinued operations in our consolidated financial statements.
+The adoption of the ASU did not impact assets classified as discontinued operations prior to the adoption.
+Accordingly, the results of the individual property disposals that occurred during 2015 remained in "Income from continuing operations."